michelefenu/mde/README.md

 ## What is mde?

-mde is a terminal-based markdown editor written in C. It provides live syntax styling in edit mode and a rendered preview mode, all within an ncurses interface.
-Files are saved as standard `.md`; the editor never writes rendered output.
+mde is a terminal-based markdown editor.
+It lets you edit and preview markdown files without leaving the terminal.

-mde understands headings, bold, italic, strikethrough, inline code, code blocks, links, images, unordered and ordered lists, GFM task checkboxes, blockquotes, horizontal rules, and pipe tables.
-Markdown delimiters are dimmed in edit mode so the content stays readable.
-Preview mode hides syntax markers entirely and draws tables with box-drawing characters.
+In edit mode, syntax is styled as you type: headings, emphasis, links, lists, code blocks, tables, and more are coloured in place, with delimiters dimmed so the content stays readable.
+Preview mode renders the document read-only with syntax markers hidden and tables drawn with box-drawing characters.

-List continuation works automatically: pressing Enter on a list item starts the next one with the correct marker and indentation.
-Pressing Enter on an empty list item exits the list.
+Lists are continued automatically on Enter with correct markers and indentation.
 Ordered lists are auto-incremented.

-Todo items support metadata tokens: `#tag`, `@assignee`, `~duration`, and `yyyy-mm-dd` dates are highlighted in context.
+Todo items (`- [ ]`, `- [x]`) support metadata tokens like `#tag`, `@assignee`, `~duration`, and dates.

 ## Requirements